KaiserRuben/DiffDigest/ReadMe.md

 1. Stage the changes you want to commit using `git add`.
 2. Run the `main.py` script using Python.
-3. The tool will analyze the Git diff, generate commit message examples, and select the most appropriate one.
+3. The tool will analyze the Git diff, generate commit message info, and come up with a commit message.
-4. The selected commit message will be copied to your clipboard.
+4. The commit message will be copied to your clipboard.
 5. Paste the commit message into your Git client's commit message field and proceed with the commit.

 ## Q&A